 How to clean up your data

-Analyzing data stored in a crosstab format can be difficult.
+Analysing data stored in a crosstab format can be difficult.
 When one type of information is stored in multiple columns, pivoting the data from columns to rows makes the data much easier to work with.
 Tableau's native pivot option makes this operation easy.Pivot your data

 Split fields into multiple fields

 Your data may contain multiple units of information in a single field.
 A common example of this is the first and last name of a customer in one column.
-In these cases, it’s often easier to analyze the data if you have a column for each piece of information.
+In these cases, it’s often easier to analyse the data if you have a column for each piece of information.
 You can use split or custom split capabilities in Tableau to separate the values into multiple columns.Split fields

 Simple data prep in Tableau Desktop